Pejman Ghadimi here.

 I want to help you expand your awareness, tweak your perspective, and teach you the fundamentals of finance, sales, Corporate America, and business that every human on earth should know in order to grow their wealth and impact on the world around them.

-For the first time ever, I've releasing my entire 20+ year journey in a comprehensive 90 Day Bootcamp that you can easily follow along and access anytime, anywhere.
+For the first time ever, I'm releasing my entire 20+ year journey in a comprehensive 90 Day Self-Awareness Challenge that you can easily follow along and access anytime, anywhere.

-My 90 Day Bootcamp is for those that realize success isn't an overnight journey and are willing and committed to work for it.
+My 90 Day Challenge is for those that realize success isn't an overnight journey and are willing and committed to working for it.

-I designed the 90 Day Bootcamp to be unlike anything else in the world.
+I designed the 90 Day Challenge to be unlike anything else in the world.

 It’s the furthest thing possible from your generic “make money online” or “how to start a business” course.

-The problem with these courses is they only focus on shallow tactics.
+The problem with these courses is they only focus on shallow tactics (that are often outdated soon after the course is released).

 Things like running ads online or designing websites…

-I don’t cover any of that stuff in the 90 Day Bootcamp.
+I don’t cover any of that stuff in the 90 Day Challenge.

 Besides, if you want to learn that stuff, you can easily look it up online for free.